Kaiser Permanente, San Francisco Internal Medicine Residency Program

 - Control and prevention of infectious disease, including investigation of epidemics and outbreaks.

-- Health literacy, medical journalism and mass communication of medical information in public health.
+- Health literacy, medical journalism, and mass communication of medical information in public health.

 - Resident safety and medical education.